top of page

 What others are saying

-"The internet, and social media, should be good for democracy.
+"Social media should be good for democracy.
 It should mean more voices to be heard and debates are better informed.
 But sadly at the moment there's far too much abuse and misinformation, and important debates are reduced to shouting matches.
-This is extremely unpleasant for those that are involved in politics, and puts a lot of people off getting involved at all.
+This is extremely unpleasant, and puts a lot of people off getting involved in politics.
 We urgently need evidence-based action to address this situation, and I'm pleased to see Clean Up the Internet launching with a mission of proposing practical solutions.
 I wish them the best of luck."

 "The abuse that politicians and candidates often attract not only prevents the interaction between constituents and MPs, but puts constituents off becoming MPs."